Tips for Managing Your Pet’s Anxiety: From Separation to Noise Phobias

 • Change their environment, creating one that is safe and comfortable for the pet, which can include providing them with their own space, using white noise machines, and removing loud doorbells and other factors that create a loud noise

-• Introduce crate training and other non-punishment training techniques like positive reinforcement as punishment can worsen anxiety and behavior
+• Introduce crate training and other non-punishment training techniques like positive reinforcement, as punishment can worsen anxiety and behavior.

 In some cases, it may be necessary to medicate your pet, which should be done under the guidance of your veterinarian.
-Even with natural remedies like CBD, you should always consult your vet before using them.
+Even with natural remedies like CBD, you should consult your vet before using them.